20 Apr How to combine environmental protection and email communication?

-While waiting for the self-deletion tool to be democratized, you can make sure you respect the best practices available.
-Following the example of Culturespacesthe Krakatoa and Marsatac that we accompany on their communication campaigns, you can also work on your automatic re-permission scenarios.
-These encourage your inactive contacts to unsubscribe from your contact database, or to renew their consent to receive your communications.
+While waiting for the self-deletion tool to be democratised, you can ensure that you respect the best practices available.
+Following the example of Culturespacesthe Krakatoa and Marsatac whom we have accompanied on their communication campaigns, you can also work on your automatic re-permission scenarios.
+These encourage your inactive contacts to unsubscribe from your contact databases, or to renew their consent to receive your communications.

 To train you, we have set up a workshop with our manager to accompany you.
 Do not hesitate to contact her

 This article is adapted from Badsender : #zerocarbonemail: "Auto-magically" deleting outdated emails from your recipients' email boxes? by Jonathan Loriaux